atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 In this situation was poor Mr. stel by; nor was his young neighbour ima much Ids agitated one.
 He also had read the unwelcome article in his news paper, and was exceedingly (hocked at it.
 So greatly indeed was he Shocked at it, that he did not know whether he Should go to Mr. selby’s or not; as he, could not
 » A *
 bear the thoughts, fuppostng him ignorant of the affe(5ling event, of being the first to make him acquainted with it.
-Besides, his own father at this, very time lay dead. — He had been dead a week, and was to be buried the next day.
+Besides, his own father at this, very time lay dead. --He had been dead a week, and was to be buried the next day.
 Con w eluding, therefore, that he Should then See Mr. Selby, as he had invited him to the funeral, Jie determined to keep close at hoitie i